 The great thing about a virtual assistant is that you don’t have to meet them in person.
 This makes it possible for you to hire someone from another country.
-While certain places have lower labour costs than the UK, hiring someone in the same country might still be a good idea.
+While certain places have lower labor costs than the US, hiring someone in the same country might still be a good idea.
 They’ll speak the same language as you, understand your culture, and even know how different things work around the country.
-Just be sure to work with a virtual assistant who can fulfil your needs.
+Just be sure to work with a virtual assistant who can fulfill your needs.

 Technical knowledge and tools

 Knowledge is power, even when it comes to virtual assistants.
 The more technical knowledge they possess, the more valuable they are.
 That’s why virtual assistants with more specific skills have higher rates than others.